-Legible, safe, and direct access for pedestrians to move between communal car parking areas or public streets and individual dwellings.
+P6 Legible, safe, and direct access for pedestrians to move between communal car parking areas or public streets and individual dwellings.

-- C6.1 Where a group of 10 or more dwellings is served by a communal street, either between a public street or a communal car parking area and individual dwellings; a pedestrian path separate from the vehicular access is provided, designed according to AS1428.1, provides an accessible path of travel and is at least 1.2m in width. - C6.2 Where a communal street serves more than two dwellings and is shared by pedestrians and vehicles, the configuration of the pedestrian and vehicular routes is to provide clear sight lines, adequate lighting and paving surfaces to slow traffic to ensure pedestrian safety. - C6.3 A communal street or pedestrian path is to be no closer than 3m to any wall with a major opening unless privacy screening is provided. - C6.4 For multiple dwellings with only stair access, staircases are designed to access no more than two dwellings per floor level and the stairs, landings and porches are to be protected from the weather. - C6.5 Pedestrian paths provided as required by clause 5.3.2 C2 ii.
+- C6.1 Where a group of 10 or more dwellings is served by a communal street, between a public street or a communal car parking area and individual dwellings; a minimum 1.2m wide pedestrian path, separate from the vehicular access, is provided and designed according to AS1428.1 (as amended). - C6.2 Where a communal street serves more than two dwellings and is shared by pedestrians and vehicles, the configuration of the pedestrian and vehicular routes is to provide clear sight lines, adequate lighting and paving surfaces to slow traffic to ensure pedestrian safety. - C6.3 A communal street or pedestrian path is to be no closer than 2.5m to any wall with a major opening unless privacy screening is provided to the communal street or pedestrian path. - C6.4 For multiple dwellings with only stair access, staircases are designed to access no more than two dwellings per floor level and the stairs, landings and porches are to be protected from the weather. - C6.5 Pedestrian paths provided as required by clause 5.3.2 C2 ii.